 Planning your retirement savings as a member of FRS is a very intricate process.
 Depending on your age, your years of service, your FRS choices, your deferred compensation account, the composition of your retirement benefits will be different.
 We typically spend several hours with FRS retirees properly planning their retirement income.
 We encourage you to contact us to schedule your complementary, no obligation conversation about planning your retirement income.

-As one of the best financial planing firms, we want to warn you about three examples of FRS retirees receiving bad advice that limited their retirement options.
+As one of the best financial planning firms, we want to warn you about three examples of FRS retirees receiving bad advice that limited their retirement options.

 First, do not rollover your deferred compensation account to an IRA if you are under age 59½.
 Once this money is placed in an IRA, you have to pay an extra 10% tax penalty to use the money if you are under age 59½.
 If the funds are left alone in the deferred compensation plan, you have completely flexible access to the funds with no tax penalty.
 Bottom line, if you are under age 59½, leave your deferred compensation alone.

 Second, the guarantees and promises that come with these “new” income approaches that use annuities are simply not as they are described.
 These guaranteed income streams and returns are filled with caveats, fine print and high costs.
 These promises don’t actually guarantee any real return on your money as they only apply to internal insurance company values.
-If FDIC guaranteed CDs are paying less than 1%, insurance companies aren’t really paying you 5% or more.
+In addition, their income guarantee offers of 8% include the return of your actual investment in this calculation.
+Despite what annuity advertisements assert, that should never be considered a part of your profit.
+Your real rate of return (i.e., the actual profit on the investment you made initially) is typically only 2 to 3 percent.
 Bottom line, if it sounds too good to be true, it is.

 Properly planning your retirement income is of the utmost importance.
 These are just some of the examples we have seen where if the retiree had followed the advice given, they would have effectively eliminated their flexibility in retirement or even worse been subject to an extra 10% tax penalty.